Nick of Time (film): Filming

-The majority of filming took place at the Westin Bonaventure Hotel in Downtown Los Angeles, California from April 2 to June 19, 1995.
+The majority of filming took place at the Westin Bonaventure Hotel in Downtown Los Angeles, California, from April 2 to June 19, 1995.

 Reception

 Box office

 A box office bomb, it grossed $8 million on a $33 million budget.

 Critical reception

 Nick of Time received mostly negative reviews from critics.
 Based on 33 reviews collected from notable publications by review aggregator Rotten Tomatoes, the film holds an overall approval rating of 30% and an average score of 4.6/10.
 The site's consensus reads: "It isn't the worst '90s action thriller, but by bungling a story pitting Johnny Depp against Christopher Walken, the rote Nick of Time ranks among the most disappointing".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-A more positive review came from Roger Ebert in The Chicago Sun-Times who gave the film 2.5 stars out of 4.
-He wrote the film was "too contrived" in places, but lauded Depp's performance as bringing "a low-key ordinariness" and liked his character's use of intelligence rather than action film cliches to solve his dilemma.
+A more positive review came from Roger Ebert in the Chicago Sun-Times, who gave the film 2.5 stars out of 4.
+He wrote the film was "too contrived" in places but lauded Depp's performance for bringing "a low-key ordinariness" and liked his character's use of intelligence rather than action film cliches to solve his dilemma.